 Examine who your potential cloud enablement partner has relationships with and who they’ll rely on to provide the services you need.

 Does the partner you’re considering provide all the services you’ll need?
-What guarantees do they offer, and what happens if they fail to meet those guarantees?
+What guarantees do they offer, and what happens if they fail to meet them?

-Take a look at their performance over the last year and compare it to their SLA.
-Do they actually provide what they promise?
+Look at their performance over the last year and compare it to their SLA.
+Do they provide what they promise?

 Talk to other clients who’ve partnered with potential providers on their cloud enablement strategies.
 Read reviews, especially from organizations with needs similar to yours.